iffy/generalconference/data/eng/1986-10/022-your-patriarchal-blessing-a-liahona-of-light/text.md

-# Your Patriarchal Blessing: A Liahona of Light
+# Your Patriarchal Blessing:A Liahona of Light

 Have you ever cleaned an attic or rummaged through an old storeroom?
 One discovers a bit of history and a whole lot of sentiment.
 A few weeks ago we